 Over the next few months, my mom and dad would attempt to share words of wisdom.
 I listened with half an ear.
-They’ve been married for over 40 years, never divorced or separated.
+They’ve been married for 40 years, never divorced or separated.
 They couldn’t understand what I was going through.
-But one day, my mom said something that revealed a hidden reason why divorce is painful.
+But one day, my mom said something that revealed to me a hidden reason why divorce is painful.
 And knowing this gave me an important tool to deal with it.
 Here’s what she said.

 My mom said, “When you go through a divorce, part of you mourns the loss of your marriage, but a bigger part mourns the loss of your hopes and dreams.”